Female WWII Pilots Finally Get Arlington Burial After Being BannedA. Stout

 Are you familiar with the Women Airforce Service Pilots, or WASPs?
-These brave ladies flew non-combat missions for two years of WWII, which allowed more male pilots to fight.
+These brave ladies flew non-combat missions for two years of WWII, which allowed more male pilots to go into battle.

 They trained pilots, test-drove repaired planes, and flew planes across the country.
 Though classified as civilians, they learned to march, ended their days listening to “Taps,” and slept on cots like the men did.

-That’s why the ashes of Elaine Harmon, a big player in the struggle for recognition, are sitting in her daughter’s home.
-Arlington is where she belongs, says her family.
-And they — with the help of others —are putting up a fight to let her and other WASPs rest there.
+That’s why the ashes of Elaine Harmon, a big player in the struggle for recognition, sat in her daughter’s home.
+Arlington is where she belongs, her family said.
+And they — with the help of others — put up a fight to let her and other WASPs find their final rest there.

 On top of that, Arlington is pressed for space.
-But the Harmons say re-granting eligibility shouldn’t be a cause for much concern about space, since most WWII veterans are no longer with us.
+But the Harmons said re-granting eligibility shouldn’t be a cause for much concern about space, since most WWII veterans are no longer with us.

-Kate Landdeck, a history professor at Texas Women’s University, also notes that WASPs were buried at Arlington for more than a decade without any fuss, so it’s strange that it’s now a problem.
+Kate Landdeck, a history professor at Texas Women’s University, also noted that WASPs were buried at Arlington for more than a decade without any fuss, so it’s strange that it was now a problem.
 “It is just mean-spirited for the Secretary of the Army to question their value to their country.
 Again.”

 That bill was passed and signed into law in 2016, allowing Elaine Harmon and the rest of the WASPs to be buried with honors in their rightful place, Arlington National Cemetery.
 Those brave women were a vital part of the World War II effort and they earned the respect and honor of their country.

 Watch the video below on the WASPs.